Skip to content

 Orion needs a Jupyter server to run notebooks, browse files, and use the integrated terminal.

 The CLI starts Jupyter and opens Orion already connected.
-You should see step 1 marked complete in the Get started card.
+You should see the Jupyter step marked complete in the Get started card.

 If you connect manually